SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/Matrices/Norm.md

 \end{align}
 $$

-The 2 norm of a matrix is the square root of the largest iegienvalue of the transposed matrix multiplied by the matrix.
+The 2 norm of a matrix is the square root of the largest eigenvalue of the transposed matrix multiplied by the matrix.